Voting in Utah

 Vote-by-mail & Absentee

-Voters do not need an excuse to vote absentee/by-mail in Utah.
+All voters are eligible to vote absentee/by mail in Utah; no excuse is needed.
 All registered voters in Utah should automatically receive absentee/vote-by-mail ballots at the address where they are registered.

 Early Voting In Utah